neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/matlab_to_python.md

 image: 1
 ---

-# Why and How to Translate Scientific code from MATLAB to Python: A Comprehensive Guide
+# Why and How to Translate Scientific code from MATLAB to Python: A Guide for Researchers
 *Author: Laura Porta*

 <img src="../_static/blog_images/matlab_to_python/confused_girl.png" width="100%"/>